ahmad-naghavi-ozu/SSBH-prep-split/README.md

-# SSBH Split Dataset
+# SSBH Benchmark Dataset - Preprocessed and Split Version

 This folder contains the train/validation/test split version of the SSBH (Sentinel-1 Sentinel-2 based Building Height) dataset, organized for machine learning training workflows and building height estimation tasks.

 ## Overview

-The SSBH split dataset provides ready-to-use train/validation/test splits with consistent formatting and balanced distribution across urban areas.
-This dataset combines Sentinel-2 optical imagery with crowdsourced building height annotations to create a comprehensive resource for building height estimation and segmentation tasks.

-**Original Dataset**: SSBH covers 67 urban centers in China with satellite imagery from 2019 Sentinel composites.
-**Split Methodology**: Random shuffling with fixed seed for reproducibility
+This dataset provides a comprehensively preprocessed and analysis-ready version of the SSBH dataset with professional train/validation/test splits.
+The main contribution is the sophisticated preprocessing pipeline that transforms raw satellite data into ML-ready formats with enhanced quality and consistent formatting.

+**Key Features**:
+- **Advanced Preprocessing**: Smart interpolation, 16-bit RGB enhancement, and quality-validated processing
+- **Analysis-Ready Format**: All invalid values imputed, consistent data types, optimized storage
-**Split Ratios**: 70% Train / 10% Validation / 20% Test
+- **Professional Splits**: 70% Train / 10% Validation / 20% Test with fixed seed reproducibility
+- **Coverage**: 67 urban centers in China with 2019 Sentinel-2 composites (~5,606 samples)

 ## Download